-In this section, we would like to conduct a study regarding possible existence of van der Waals like behavior for such solutions.
-To do so, we first extend our phase space by considering the cosmological constant as a thermodynamical pressure which have been investigated by many peoples in Refs. \cite{PV1,PV2,PV3,PV4,David,PV5,PV6,PV7,PV8,PV9,PV10}.
-It has been led a new trend of phase transition research.
-Then, we obtain the relation between horizon radius and specific volume of the corresponding fluid and determine equation of state.
-Also, we extract critical thermodynamical quantities and plot some diagrams to investigate the effects of black hole's parameters on critical values.
+Now we would like to investigate the possibility of the existence of van der Waals-like phase transition for the charged accelerating black holes.
+We consider the cosmological constant as a thermodynamic pressure, obtain the relation between horizon radius and specific volume of the corresponding fluid and determine the equation of state.
+We also extract critical thermodynamic quantities and analyze the effects of black hole parameters on critical values.